-Team Canada strives for the top 8 as they finish day 2 of the AMBC Pan Am Games Qualifiers
+Team Canada strives for the top 8 on Day 2 of the 2019 Pan Am Games Qualifiers

 Day 2 of the AMBC Pan Am Games Qualifiers showcased many well-contested bouts as boxers aimed to advance further in the competition.
 While the preliminary phase is being finalized, the quarterfinals are set to begin on April 6.
 Over the course of the day, Justin Parina, Wyatt Sanford, Harley-David O’Reilly and Sabrina Aubin are the 4 Canadian athletes that attempted to reach the next stage of the tournament.